Atlantic.Net Blog

 apt-get install nginx nginx-extras -y

-After installing the Nginx web server, you will need to install RabbitMQ-server and Redis in your system.
+After installing the Nginx web server, you must install RabbitMQ-server and Redis in your system.
 You can install both using the following command:

 Once both packages are installed, start the RabbitMQ and Redis service with the following command: